ksassnowski/motion-canvas-camera/README.md

 Zooms the camera onto the provided area or node until it fills the viewport.
 When providing a node, the node **must** be a child of the camera, although it doesn't have to be a direct child.
+Areas should be provided in local space of the camera.

 Can optionally apply `buffer` around the area and the viewport.